Data-driven h2 model reduction for linear discrete-time systems

-2) We develop an algorithm for the proposed method and conduct numerical experiments.
+2) We develop an optimization algorithm for the proposed method.
 The proposed algorithm can be hybridized with existing MOR. \tblack{Furthermore, convergence to a stationary point is guaranteed under certain assumptions.} We demonstrate that, for a modeling task in neuroscience, our method constructs a ROM that outperforms DMDc in terms of the $h^2$-norm.

 The remainder of the paper is structured as follows.
 Section \ref{sec:pre} describes the model-based $h^{2}$ MOR problem for the discrete-time systems.
 We describe the problem setting of this study in Section \ref{sec:formulation}.
 Section \ref{sec:main} describes the data-driven $h^{2}$ MOR method proposed in this paper and its algorithm is explained in Section \ref{sec:algo}.
-Section \ref{sec:experiment} presents the results of numerical experiments for the initial points by the outputs of the existing data-driven methods.
+Section \ref{subsec:computational_neuroscience} presents the results of numerical experiments.
 We conclude and discuss future work in Section \ref{sec:conclusion}.